-Among the 10 studies reviewed with resource utilization data, there was a generally observed benefit of outpatient palliative care on overall resource utilization, with seven studies reporting improvement in at least one utilization outcomes, measured variously as an increase in hospice utilization or death at home, or a decrease in utilization of hospital or acute care services. ^{10,12,13,16-19,22,23,25} Benefits were noted more predominantly among cohort studies than among RCTs, possibly a result of larger sample size and longer follow-up in these cohort studies.
-There was a suggestion of reduced acute care resource utilization among the five studies evaluating outpatient palliative care interventions both targeted to populations with mixed diagnoses and led by generalist palliative care providers. ^{12,13,17,19,23} Three studies evaluated the impact of outpatient palliative care on the location of death, and suggest that outpatient palliative care results in a larger proportion of patients dying at home, or a smaller proportion dying in the hospital. ^{12,16,19} Additionally, four studies evaluated hospice utilization and suggested favorably higher hospice utilization associated with palliative care intervention. ^{12,16,18,22}No clear pattern of heterogeneity was identified due to the limited number of studies described as generalist care or early palliative care in cancer patients.
+Among the 11 studies providing resource utilization data, there was a generally observed benefit of outpatient palliative care on overall resource utilization, with eight studies reporting improvement in at least one utilization outcome, measured variously as an increase in hospice utilization or death at home, or a decrease in utilization of hospital or acute care services. ^{10,12,13,16-20,23,24,26} Benefits were noted more frequently in cohort studies than RCTs, possibly as a result of larger sample size and longer follow-up in the former.
+There was a suggestion of reduced acute care resource utilization among the five studies evaluating outpatient palliative care interventions targeted to populations with mixed diagnoses. ^{12,13,18,20,24} Three studies evaluated the impact of outpatient palliative care on the location of death, and suggest that outpatient palliative care results in a larger proportion of patients dying at home, or a smaller proportion dying in the hospital. ^{12,16,20} Additionally, five studies evaluated hospice utilization and suggested favorably higher hospice utilization associated with palliative care interventions. ^{12,16,17,19,23} Correlations with study population, timing, and type of palliative care intervention are inconclusive given the limited number of studies.